Rory Harris: Career

 Harris is from a family of rowers, but initially took part in cross country running before focusing on rowing in secondary school.
 He started rowing at Walton Rowing Club, later competing for Pangbourne, and Molesey and Leander Club.
 He studied at University of Reading, where he had success in British Universities and Colleges Sport (BUCS) rowing.

-He won the gold medal at the 2025 European Rowing Championships in Plovdiv in the men's quadruple sculls as the team of Harris, Callum Dixon, Cedol Dafydd and Matt Haywood achieved a European best time of five minutes and 35 seconds.It was Great Britain's first ever European gold in the men’s quadruple sculls.
+He won the gold medal at the 2025 European Rowing Championships in Plovdiv in the men's quadruple sculls as the team of Harris, Callum Dixon, Cedol Dafydd and Matt Haywood achieved a European best time of five minutes and 35 seconds.
 It was Great Britain's first ever European gold in the men’s quadruple sculls.
 He won the 2025 World Rowing Cup Series with the British men’s quad, placing third in Varese and winning the event in Lucerne.

 He won the silver medal at the 2025 World Rowing Championships in Shanghai in the men's quadruple sculls with, Dixon, Dafydd and Haywood, as they finished runner-up to the boat from Italy.